 Compared with ingestible CBD, Topical CBD indeed has more space to run advertising in digital channels.
 For example, Facebook ads allow ads creative landing URLs that include the wordings such as topical CBD collection.
 However, if the landing page content is filled with only CBD terms and ingestible capsules, oil, etc, it would be definitely disapproved.

-Policy and Regulatory of Main Digital Advertising Platforms in Asia Pacific Region
+CBD Advertising – Policy and Regulatory of Main Digital Advertising Platforms in the Asia Pacific Region

 Google search ads, GDN ads, Youtube ads, and shopping ads (merchant center) are all following up with the Google ads policy that is called unapproved pharmaceuticals and supplements.
 If you are interested in more details, please search on Google.